Psalm 1 π²

 A number of my photos of trees are posted within the writing.
 I could have included several more.

-Some trees live to be very old.
+While having meals at the kitchen table in our former abode, we could look out of the window and watch the trees reawakening each Spring.
+A number of weeping willows surrounded the retainer pond and I loved seeing their "hair" grow.
+They also reminded me of a bride's vail.Some trees live to be very old.
 Their rings attest to that.
 Much history took place in their shade, such as the Penn Great Elm Tree along the Delaware River, where William Penn met with members of the Lenni Lenape Tribe to sign a peace treaty in the 1600s.
 Those same tribe members also made famous the Salem Oak tree in Salem, NJ, located not far from where I live.
 Unfortunately, it uprooted and collapsed in 2019 after surviving for about 600 years!
 It grew to a height of 100 feet and had a circumference of 22 feet.
 Acorns were harvested from the tree and disbursed to all 565 municipalities in the state.
 It is estimated that those 500 plus trees will remove 2.1 million lbs. of carbon monoxide, conserve 1.2 million kilowatts of electricity, and intercept 27.1 million gallons of stormwater.

-THE HEART πŸ’ OF THE TREE -Henry Bunner
+THE HEART π OF THE TREE

 What does he plant who plants a tree?